DSCR Loan Program,

 For investors who do not currently have a nest egg to cover the down payment, the best way forward is to keep diligently saving until you do and to speak with the experts about alternative options to secure your next investment property.

 No!
 This loan specifically goes off the property you are purchasing’s proposed rental income, and the proposed monthly PITIA.
 Most lenders require a 1:1 ratio which means, if your monthly PITIA is 3,000.00 then your proposed monthly rent needs to be 3,000.00 or more.

 For new and seasoned investors, the DSCR program can prove extremely valuable for financing your next real estate investment.
 No longer do lenders require pay stubs and tax returns to determine whether you qualify.
 Now, investment properties can be purchased with DSCR loans, provided the asset’s income coverage is enough to pay off the debt obligation.

-If you’re a real estate investor who wants to grow your investment portfolio with a DSCR program, The Mortgage Shop is here to offer you sound advice and support through your journey.
+If you’re a real estate investor who wants to grow your investment portfolio with a DSCR program, The Mortgage Shop, LLC is here to offer you sound advice and support through your journey.
 Our experienced team will guide you into your next real estate investment with the best loan to help you meet your financial goals.
-Contact The Mortgage Shop to learn more today.
+Contact The Mortgage Shop, LLC to learn more today.